 Author Accepted Manuscript (AAM)

-This is the version of a paper after peer review, but before final publisher formatting and copy-editing.
+This is the version of an article after peer review, but before final publisher formatting and copy-editing.
 It may also be known as the author’s final manuscript, or post-print.

 Version of Record (VoR)

-This is the version of a paper that is published in the journal itself.
+This is the version of an article that is published in the journal itself.
 Many publishers will publish an ‘early online’ version of the VoR on their website and then republish it with pagination once the issue of the journal it appears in is published.
 For the purposes of the REF and most funder policies, appearance of the ‘early online’ VoR is regarded as publication.

 Green Open Access/Self-archiving